-Indicators measure how the environmental or social characteristics
+· Adhered to good corporate governance, compliance with human and labour rights, protection of the how the environmental or social characteristics promoted by the financial product are environment and prevention of bribery and corruption.
 The Fund/Sub-Fund met this characteristic by assessing the extent to which the investee companies act in accordance with relevant legislation and internationally recognised standards: the OECD Guidelines for Multinational Enterprises, the UN Principles for Business and Human Rights and the UN Global Compact.